Milicja Obywatelska: The decrees and the first organizational structure

 When on July 27, 1944, the Civic Militia was established by one of the two decrees of the Polish Committee of National Liberation (PKWN's decree was approved on August 15, 1944 by the National National Council), in Rzeczpospolita - "press organ of the Polish Committee of National Liberation" - August 16 1944 was provided with:

 Given the fact that the first generation officers and men of the MO were drawn partly from the armed force the MO sported military ranks, a tradition shared with the other Warsaw Pact police forces.

 Rise of terrorism

 Due to increasing terrorist threats, the MO created the Wydział Zabezpieczenia (Security Department) on February 22, 1976.
-This consist of 47 officers assigned to five sections.
+This consisted of 47 officers assigned to five sections.
+In 1982, the WZ had a unit that is on standby to conduct anti-hijacking operations and provide security on LOT Polish Airlines airplanes.

+Directors

 Organisation

 When the MO was first organized in 1945, it comprised the following: